JONES, JOHN RICE (1759 - 1824), lawyer and settler in the American mid-west

 Gender: Male

-Occupation: pioneer of the American mid-west
+Occupation: lawyer and settler in the American mid-west

 Area of activity: Law; Politics, Government and Political Movements; Travel and Exploration